ec-benchmark-organizers/ec-benchmark/joint-paper/joint-paper-outline.md

 ### A.2 Details about the submision of participant 2

 # Timeline and kind of publication
-Meeting at OMAE 2020: Decisions on the structure and content of the paper
+Meeting at OMAE 2020 (or video conference): Decisions on the structure and content of the paper
 July 31st: Deadline for first complete draft
 August 15th: Deadline for submitting comments on the first draft
-August 30st: Deadlien for revised draft
+August 30st: Deadline for revised draft
 September 15th: Deadline for comments on revised draft
 September 31st: Submission of the manuscript

 Kind of publication: Research article in a journal
-Target journal: To be discussed. @Lance: Special issue in the Journal of Offshore Mechanics and Artic Engineering?
+Target journal: We are currently asking editors of different journals whether they would be interested in the paper.
+We are also asking editors if they are interested in having a special issue where particpants could submit individual papers that describe their bechmark contribution (potentially, participants could also expand their OMAE 2020 papers)

 # Proposals for further analysis
-At the OMAE 2020 meeting we will decide on the following proposals.
+At the OMAE 2020 meeting we will decide on the following proposals (if OMAE 2020 is cancelled or postponed we are considering having a video conference instead).

 Feel free to send me your proposals and I will add them here (a.haselsteiner@uni-bremen.de).